What is a graduand?

 How will safety protocols be enforced?

-All onsite event staff and volunteers will be trained on Convocation event health and safety protocols.
+All on-site event staff and volunteers will be trained on convocation event health and safety protocols.
 If you have concerns regarding health and safety at the event, please notify one of the on-site event staff or security guards.
-They will be happy to assist.

 Indigenous Student Centre Honouring Ceremony

-When is the Indigenous Student Centre Honouring Ceremony?
+When is the Indigenous Student Centre's Honouring Feast?

 The Indigenous Student Centre Honouring Ceremony is a special annual event held once a year in June to honour and celebrate Indigenous students in their degree completion at SFU.
-Fall 2021 Indigenous students will be invited to attend the event in June 2022.
+October 2023 Indigenous students will be invited to attend the event in June 2024.

-I have a question about the ISC Honouring Ceremony.
+I have a question about the Indigenous Student Centre's Honouring Feast.
 Who can I contact?

 Contact the Indigenous Student Centre at firstname.lastname@example.org.